Skip to content

 RuleReason

-Never drop columns in the same release that removes their usageOld pods still running during rollout will crash
+Avoid dropping columns in the same release that removes their usageOld pods still running during rollout can crash

 Use advisory locks in migration scriptsPrevents two migration Jobs from running simultaneously

-Set a statement timeoutA single ALTER TABLE locking for 10 minutes will block all queries
+Set a statement timeoutA long-running ALTER TABLE lock can block queries until the lock is released

-Test rollback before applyingmigrate down should always work
+Test rollback before applyingmigrate down should work for the rollback path you expect to use

 -- Safe migration example with timeout and lock